refinedev/refine/documentation/docs/core/providers/audit-log-provider.md

 ## Overview

-**refine** provides Audit Log support via `auditLogProvider`.
-A new log record is automatically created when a new record is created, updated and deleted.
-You can access these records from anywhere via hooks.
-You can also manually create or update an audit-log via hooks.
+**refine** allows you to track changes in your data and keep track of who made the changes.
+This is done by sending a new log event record whenever a new record is created, updated or deleted.
+Mutations made with data hooks are automatically sent the `auditLogProvider` as an event.
+You can also manually send events to the `auditLogProvider` via hooks.

-Complete all this by writing an `auditLogProvider` to **refine**.
-This provider must include the following methods:
+An `auditLogProvider` must have the following three methods:

+-   `create`: Logs an event to the audit log.
+-   `get`: Returns a list of events.
+-   `update`: Updates an event in the audit log.

+Below are the corresponding interfaces for each of these methods.

 ```ts
 const auditLogProvider = {